 Licensing policy

 With the release of version 3 of the REXYGEN system, REX Controls s.r.o. has introduced a new licensing system.
-We are moving away from the previous model, where licenses were tied to specific hardware based on performance, to a more equitable system based on the complexity of the target application.
+We are moving away from the previous model, where licences were tied to specific hardware based on performance, to a more equitable system based on the complexity of the target application.
 From this version on, it no longer matters whether the application runs on a small and inexpensive computer (e.g., Raspberry Pi), a supported PLC family, an industrial PC, or a high-performance server.
 The type of processor or operating system (Linux, Windows, or no OS) is also irrelevant.

 Flexible Licensing